wordofwarning/wordofwarning.org/current/2014-spring/age/index.md

 Box Office Tel: 0161 232 6089

 ####Access Information
-The performances will last approximately 2 hours overall, including an interval.
+The performances will last approximately 2 hours overall, including an interval; includes some strong language, and deals with the topic of death, which might be inappropriate for younger children —  age advisory: 14+ (parental discretion).
-Age advisory: 14+

 ##Ira Brand
 ####More